-While ALPA did not agree with all of the requirements of the U.S. Final Rule announced in May 2006, the Rule signaled great potential for significant improvement in the security of the air-cargo supply chain.
-Unfortunately, implemtation of several facets of the Rule has not gone smoothly.
+Improve Cargo Security Rule.
+While ALPA did not agree with all of the requirements of the Final Rule announced in May 2006, it signaled great potential for significant improvement in the security of the air-cargo supply chain.
+Unfortunately, implementation of several facets of the Rule has not gone smoothly.